lynnfaraday/aresmush.com/_root/tutorials/code/git.md

 - git
 ---

 If you intend to do advanced coding (like swapping out FS3 for another skills system, or making major changes to the built-in templates), I highly recommend you use version control.

-AresMUSH uses [GitHub](http://www.github.com) for its version control, so using that for your own game's code enables easy synchronization and support.
-Some benefits of using GitHub:
+Some benefits of using version control:

 * It can serve as a backup location for your custom code and configuration.
 * It helps you coordinate among multiple coders.